Los Angeles(April 26, 2016) – USD School of Law Professor Robert Fellmeth and CPIL assistant administrative director Bridget…

 A new book by Professor Orly Lobel exposes the pitfalls of non-compete agreements and other protections companies put into place to safeguard intellectual property.
 Lobel offers an alternative solution.
 Read more.

 Professor Fox teaches and writes in the areas of health law, medical ethics, reproductive genetics, stem cell research, and neuroscience.
-Read about his most recent HuffingtonPost article.
+Read his articles on HuffingtonPost article.

 Official blog for the Center for the Study of Constitutional Originalism at the University of San Diego School of Law.
 The blog follows the expansion of and interest in originalism and is devoted to cataloguing and reviewing developments in this area of constitutional law.